Boards of Canada: Tomorrow's Harvest (2013)

-The rest of the codes were hidden through various websites and online communities, as well as being broadcast over BBC Radio One, NPR, and Adult Swim.
-After much speculation, the official website for the band redirected users to another website which asked for the user to enter a password.
-Once all six unique codes are entered, a video is shown announcing Tomorrow's Harvest, their fourth studio album.
+Other codes were hidden through various websites and online communities, as well as being broadcast over BBC Radio One, NPR, and Adult Swim.
+After much speculation, the official website for the band redirected users to another website which prompted the user to enter a password.
+Once all six unique codes were entered, a video was shown announcing Tomorrow's Harvest, their fourth studio album.
+The website showed the cover art, the month and year of release and a short snippet of music.
 The album was released on 5 June 2013 in Japan, 10 June 2013 in Europe, and 11 June 2013 in the United States to widespread critical acclaim.